heitonn/graph-algorithms-cpp/README.md

 # C++ Graph Algorithms

-A modular C++ implementation of directed graph data structures and graph algorithms, with support for multiple representations and performance benchmarking.
+A modular C++ implementation of directed graph data structures and graph algorithms, with support for multiple representations and runtime benchmarking.

 ---